mcsammon/mcsammon.github.io/_posts/2016-10-1-unit_roots.markdown

 # Conclusion

 The point of this paper is to show that the classical way of dealing with unit roots implicitly makes undesirable assumptions - you need a sample-dependent prior which puts more weight on high values of $$\rho$$.
-To a degree, their results are driven by the short length of the simulated series.
+To a degree, the authors' results are driven by the short length of the simulated series.
 The example where you reject $$\rho=0.9$$ but fail to reject $$\rho=1$$ wouldn't happen in large samples, as the asymptotic kick in and faster rate of convergence for $$\rho=1$$ gives the distribution less spread.

-For now, however, their criticism is still valid.
+For now, however, the authors' criticism is still valid.
 With quarterly data from 1950-Present you get about 260 observations.
 Macroeconomics will have to survive until year 4,450 for there to be 10,000 observations, and that's a long way off.